injekim/reddit-stock-sentiment/README.md

 |------|-----------|----------|-------|-----------|----------|-----------|-----------|----------|
 | **P>&#124;t&#124;** | 2.35e-10 | 1.12e-11 | 0.001 | 3.25e-18 | 1.39e-04 | 9.98e-11  | 6.92e-10  | 1.96e-04 |

-A look at the p-values reveals that all seven stocks had values below 0.05, indicating a statistically significant connection.
+A look at the p-values of the sentiment factor reveals that for all seven stocks, the p-values were below 0.05, suggesting a statistically significant connection.

 When incorporating sentiment data from the previous day, results still outperformed the base model, though not as much as same-day data.
 Here, XLM-T performed the best, improving the score by 1.63%.
 The role of post counts and subscriber numbers remained noticeable.